drbap/magicuser-theme-for-obsidian/README.md

 Most of the icons for the checkboxes and the quote icon were created by me (MIT License).
 You can find the comment in the embedded SVGs.

-The icons used by other callouts and some checkboxes icons are from [Lucide](https://lucide.dev/) Icons used by Obsidian.
+The icons used by the file icon, other callouts and some checkboxes icons are from [Lucide](https://lucide.dev/) Icons used by Obsidian.
 The Lucide icon library is licensed under the ISC License.

 Some checkbox icons were inspired by the excellent Minimal Theme by Stephan Ango (@kepano) and the Things Theme by Colin Eckert (@colineckert).
 You can find more information about @kepano and @colineckert below, please check their themes and support their work: